D5041, 5041, 24041

 Condition September: green livery with full yellow ends, no frame level stripe, no blanking plates, hand/footholds present.

-October: one of the spare Class 24 cabs held at Derby Works was that of 5041.
+October: one of the spare Class 24 cabs held at Derby Works was one formerly carried by 5041.

 Condition final: blue/yellow livery, gangway doors sheeted over No.1 cab, still present No.2 cab, full size fuel & water tanks, blanking plates fitted, hand/footholds plated over, No.1 cab roof ventilator above cab door not present, but present on No.2 cab, ridge sided sandboxes, three-rung bogie mounted footsteps.